-PFAAs are proteinophilic (protein-binding), accumulating particularly in blood, liver, stomach, kidney, lung, gall bladder, brain, muscle, and yolk sac tissues.
+PFAAs are proteinophilic (protein-binding), accumulating particularly in blood, liver, kidney, lung, brain, and muscle tissues.

-Most PFASs are solid at room temperature.
-Notable exceptions include 6:2 FTOH and 4:2 FTOH, which exist as a liquid at room temperature, and 8:2 FTOH, which exists as a solid but can sublimate and volatilize at room temperature (Concawe 2016).
+Most PFASs are solid at room temperature, with a few exceptions (Concawe 2016).
 The boiling points of PFASs are similar to those of the homologous hydrocarbons (i.e., molecules with the same structure but only carbon-hydrogen bonds instead of carbon-fluorine bonds), except for perfluoroethers and perfluoroketones, which boil at significantly lower temperatures compared to their hydrocarbon homologues due to lower intermolecular forces (Ceretta 2013).

-Most PFASs exhibit low vapor pressures, but compared to homologous hydrocarbons they tend to be similarly or somewhat more volatile, despite higher molecular weights (Krafft et al. 2015a).
+Most PFASs exhibit low vapor pressures, but compared to homologous hydrocarbons they tend to be similarly or somewhat more volatile, despite higher molecular weights (Krafft and Riess 2015a).
 Most PFAAs are semi-volatile and can adsorb onto indoor dust (NILU 2015; Dreyer et al. 2015; Ericson et al. 2012; Fraser et al. 2013; Haug et al. 2011; Knobeloch et al. 2012; Liu et al. 2014; Liu et al. 2015a; Strynar and Lindstrom 2008).
 Some of their precursors however, including FTUCAs and FTOHs, tend to be more volatile and can undergo atmospheric long-range transport (Ding and Peijnenburg 2013).
 In general, shorter-chain PFASs are more volatile than longer chains, and thus more likely to be released from products (U.S. EPA 2020a).

 PFASs display a range of solubility in water, from sparingly soluble to miscible, though models may significantly underestimate PFAS solubility (Xiao 2017).
 Solubility tends to increase with decreasing carbon chain length and molecular weight (Table 2).
 PFCAs and PFSAs are relatively more soluble than other PFASs of similar chain length due to the hydrophilicity of the carboxylate and sulfonate groups on these molecules.
 Solubility of PFCAs and PFSAs tends to decrease with increasing molecular weight due to a concomitant increase in the length of the hydrophobic perfluorinated alkyl chains (Concawe 2016).
-Their water solubility makes these PFASs mobile in the environment and capable of undergoing longrange transport via ocean currents (Ahrens et al. 2009a; Armitage et al. 2009; Krafft and Riess 2015b; Prevedouros et al. 2006).
+Their water solubility makes these PFASs mobile in the environment and capable of undergoing long-range transport via ocean currents (Ahrens et al. 2009a; Armitage et al. 2009; Krafft and Riess 2015b; Prevedouros et al. 2006).
 Model results suggest, however, that PFPiAs are highly hydrophobic; therefore, sediments may be an important sink for PFPiAs in the aquatic environment (Xiao 2017).
 PFAAs ionize in water at environmentally relevant pH, according to their negative pK_a (Gomis et al. 2015; Wang et al. 2017b).
 For PFPAs, full deprotonation (i.e., two negative charges) occurs at a pH of 5.13-7.11 (Xiao 2017).

 The bonds between the carbon-fluorine (CF3 and CF2) groups present in PFASs create very low critical surface energy, resulting in lipophobic and hydrophobic characteristics.
-This means PFASs repel both oil and water (Audenaert et al. 1999), making them surface active agents (surfactants) useful for resisting stains from soils, liquids and grease on the surface of carpets, rugs, and other textiles.
+This means PFASs repel both oil and water (Audenaert et al. 1999), making them surface active agents (surfactants) useful for resisting stains from soils, liquids, and grease on the surface of carpets, rugs, and other textiles.
 Due to their low critical surface energy, PFASs tend to accumulate and form micelles at liquid (e.g., water)/air phase boundaries (Concawe 2016; Eftaiha et al. 2012; Mason Chemical Company 2017).